 - New loss of smell, reduced ability to smell or detect odors, reduced or distorted sense of taste

 - Diarrhea or vomiting

 - Current evaluation for COVID-19 with a test pending or scheduled, positive diagnosis within the past 14 days, or close contact in the past 14 days with anyone who fits these categories

 Anyone visiting Mayyim Hayyim must successfully check in prior to entering the building, which can be done most easily and quickly from the check-in email sent 24 hours prior to the appointment time.
-Confirmation of a successful check-in (via smart phone or printout) must be shown to the Mikveh Guide in order to enter the building, or otherwise completed manually by phone upon arrival.
+Confirmation of a successful check-in (via smart phone or printout) must be shown to the Mikveh Guide in order to enter the building.

 Cleaning and disinfecting